 Let the better-weather days provide a Post-Polio respite.
 Here are some suggestions to get you up and going.
 Some helpful ways to connect are:

 - EXECUTIVE COMMITTEE meetings are when our planning takes place.
 Members are always valued to comment on our future goals and activities.
 Meetings are scheduled for Mondays, March 20, June 19, September 18 and December 18.
-Meetings begin at 4:00 PM at Easterseals Office on Alameda.
+Meetings begin at 4:00 PM at Easterseals Office at 393 S Harlan St in Lakewood.
 If you can’t come, please contact one of our Committee members with your suggestions.
 Please make a note of these dates and come!

 - Attend a SUPPORT GROUP.
 If none fits your bill, maybe you can start one.
 We give plenty of help and encouragement if you do so.
 Support Groups are the BEST way to receive encouragement and education about Post-Polio and its effects.
 Everyone’s Polio story has details of the same condition, including different ideas for coping.
 Contact Sue Brandon if you’d like to volunteer for a group.